-Likewise, it is the student's responsibility at the end of their pre-clinical phase to print, sign and return to the program faculty and staff the attached Personal Information Release Consent Form.
-This allows the program to release your Health form and Immunization record to potential clinical sites.
+Likewise, it is the student's responsibility at the end of their pre-clinical phase to print, sign and return to the program faculty and staff the Personal Information Release Consent Form.
+This allows the program to release the student's Certificate of Health Statement Form and Immunization record to the assigned potential clinical site(s).